unitaryfund/mitiq/docs/source/guide/guide-folding.rst

 .. math::
   G \mapsto G G^\dagger G .

+This makes the whole circuit longer (adding more noise), while keeping its function unchanged.
 We refer to this process as *unitary folding*.
 If `G` is a subset of the gates in a circuit, we call it `local folding`.
 If `G` is the entire circuit, we call it `global folding`.
-Note that the action of the circuit is unchanged with either local or global folding.

 In ``mitiq``, folding functions input a circuit and a *stretch* (or *stretch factor*), i.e., a floating point value which corresponds to how many gates to fold in the circuit.
 The minimum stretch is one (which corresponds to folding no gates),